canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis-README.md

 **Analyst:** [Angel Chidebe]
 **Date:** May 2026
-**Case ID:** PHI-2024-047
+**Case ID:** PHI-2026-047
 **Severity:** High
-**Verdict:** Malicious - confirmed credential harvesting, no breach
+**Verdict:** Malicious - confirmed credential harvesting, Phishing, Spam

 ---

 ## What this project is

-A targeted phishing email impersonating an internal IT help desk was submitted via the phishing report button by a user in the Finance department.
-The email contained a malicious URL redirecting to a spoofed Microsoft 365 login page hosted on a newly registered domain.
+A targeted phishing email impersonating Microsoft account team was submitted via the phishing report button by a user.
+The email contained a malicious URL redirecting to a spoofed Microsoft login page hosted on a domain through a malicious URL.
 No credentials were entered by the recipient.
 The campaign was attributed with medium confidence to a financially motivated threat actor based on infrastructure overlap with prior campaigns tracked in MISP.
 This write-up documents the full investigation from raw email headers to containment and a closed ticket.
 No credentials were submitted.
 The sending infrastructure was traced to a known threat actor cluster with medium confidence.

 If you are a hiring manager reading this: I wanted to document not just what I found, but how I thought through each step and where I would do things differently next time.